papapokerface/supreme-winner/README.md

 What can we do with just the canvas element without an extra library?

 # 🟪 Using CSS for animations.
-There is already animation tools within css.
+There are already animation tools within css.
 Let's explore.

 > [!NOTE]
 > Useful information that users should know, even when skimming content.